 The net value performs better in the right order book (open trades).
 The right order book always looks like "packed with trades" close to price and it makes it harder to figure out who dominates at the levels – sellers or buyers.
 The net value helps to clarify it very well.
 See for yourself:

-You can enlarge the order book by pressing the button «Zoom in».
+You can enlarge the order book by pressing the "Zoom in" button.

-As a result, the range of the prices covered will be narrowed approximately by two times and the prices itself will be displayed in more details.
+As a result, the range of the prices covered will be narrowed approximately by two times and the prices will be displayed in more detail.

 Zooming is good at more precise identification of the accumulation levels.
 It’s easier for some people to find out these levels without the use of the zooming – it’s probably due to the effect of habit or volumes visually shrinking while zooming in.
 Our eyes like deceiving us…

 The next part of the manual.